adam2392/adam2392.github.io.old/content/pages/home.md

 ## Research Work
 I am a fifth year PhD student in biomedical engineering, specializing in computational neuroscience and machine learning at Johns Hopkins University.
-I work with Dr. Sridevi V. Sarma in the [Neuromedical Control Systms group](http://sarmalab.icm.jhu.edu/).
+I work with Dr. Sridevi V. Sarma in the [Neuromedical Control Systems group](http://sarmalab.icm.jhu.edu/).

 My interest in technology and engineering started at UCSD, where I graduated in 2015 with a double major in Bioengineering and Mathematics.
 It was there under the guidance of many great faculty, such as [Dr. Todd Coleman](http://coleman.ucsd.edu/),